0dayCTF/Discord-Custom-Connections/README.md

 First Navigate to Discord in the browser to find your [authorization token](https://discordhelp.net/discord-token)

 * On Windows:
-  - Download and extract the `windows-gui.zip` file
+  - Download and extract the `win-gui.zip` file
   - Double click on `exploit.bat`
   - The GUI will start, allowing you to add connections!
 * On Linux: